Angels’ Rendon needs hip surgery, ending injury-plagued year

 “It was not the original part of it,” Maddon said.
 “It’s something I don’t understand how it goes from (hamstring) to hip, but it did and now we have to treat it.”

-Rendon, who joins two-time AL MVP Mike Trout on the 60-day IL for the Angels, signed a $245 million, seven-year contract after helping Washington win the 2019 World Series.
+Rendon, who joins three-time AL MVP Mike Trout on the 60-day IL for the Angels, signed a $245 million, seven-year contract after helping Washington win the 2019 World Series.
 His prorated salary in the pandemic-shortened 2020 season was $10 million instead of $26.1 million.

 After leading the majors with 126 RBIs with a career-best .319 batting average with the Nationals two years ago, Rendon played 52 of the 60 games in his LA debut last season, hitting .286 with nine homers and 31 RBIs.
 He will finish this season at a career-low .240 with six homers and 34 RBIs.